Are you lost?

 Just think for a moment; How often do we hear of someone just being “tired of living” and giving up/going to their grave?
 However, for the average elderly person who just gives up and dies in their old age, they are not lost.
 The majority in our world today are not even called now and will face their judgment later!
 They are not lost and simply are just resting in their grave until their resurrection—Christ said this in John 5:28-29, in the ASV; 28 Marvel not at this: for the hour cometh, in which all that are in the tombs shall hear his voice, 29 and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of judgment”.
 ASV These are two different resurrections and the Bible actually teaches of three resurrections.
 One of those does cover some that are considered forever “lost” or unreachable, not accepting truth and believing God.
 (See the split sermon audio titled “3Rd resurrection” for more on that subject, also found in the Commentary section at the bottom of the page.)
 The Bible does talk about those generally “LOST” and I will get to that in a moment.

-Sometimes in our world today, many who may be a little younger (Some even in their teens) try to take an easier way out, when facing some serious trials or in deep depression, hooked on drugs and they cannot break free again; end up commit suicide.
+Sometimes in our world today, many who may be a little younger (Some even in their teens) try to take an easier way out, when facing some serious trials or in deep depression, hooked on drugs or alcohol and they cannot break free again; end up committing suicide.
 This is also happening to a lot of veterans who just don’t want to cope with their reality any more.
-Are they now lost?
+Are they now lost because of committing suicide?
 Read on!
-These are not along however, as even some ministers take their own lives—and it has happened even in the COG!
+These are not alone however, as even some ministers take their own lives—and it has happened even in the COG!
 This is a real shocker when it does happen.
-Of course the Holy Spirit does not lead one to take his/her own life.
+Of course the Holy Spirit does not lead one to take his/her own life!
 The Holy Spirit is given for the purpose of helping us gain life, not take ourselves out of existence in death!

 God visualized a plan and set it in motion before He ever created mankind.
 (Isa.46:10) Man was created in the physical to eventually become a spiritual child of God.
 (Gen.1:26-28-Using the NKJ and ASV) He was created with that potential.
 However, due to Satan’s clever temptation to Eve, Adam was also tempted and they both did sin.
 Adam was to take the lead, as Eve was created for Adam (Gen.2:18-24) and it seems he did not lead in this matter.
 (Gen.3:6) God knew sin could and most likely would happen.
 Therefore, the NT Scriptures tells us through the apostle Paul that now all have sinned; Rom 3:23 “for all have sinned and fall short of the glory of God,”—and the wages of sin is death (Rom.6:23, first part) but we know that Christ came to redeem us when we repent and are granted the Holy Spirit to let it lead us.
 (Rom.8:14) Of course we have to follow certain conditions for those things to happen, as is given in the Bible for us to learn from.

-I have spoken this quickly so I can get on to the point of those who have been called & chosen now, and may be thinking they are lost because of committing some sin that they have fallen back into in weakness.
-Let us face the facts; there are requirement to be met, but no human is perfect or has been made perfect in this life, accept Christ.
+I have written this quickly so I can get on to the point of those who have been called & chosen now, and may be thinking they are lost because of committing some sin that they have fallen back into in weakness.
+Let us face the facts; there are requirements to be met, but no human is perfect or has been made perfect in this life, accept Christ who never sinned.
 We are all (true Christians, that is) in the state of repentance, or should be, every minute of every day.
 If we are still striving to please God and overcome sin, we are not lost.
-To become negligent and compromising/lukewarm with a ho-hum approach is another matter.
+To become negligent and compromising/lukewarm with a ho-hum approach (Because we may be in the “church”) is another matter.

 Every true Christian has to focus on keeping the Law of God and the way of Jesus Christ—even though we may and do slip up from time to time—it is not our desire to do so and we will repent.
 What about today, when compromise and liberalism is all around us and even in the COG?
 Those who are still alive from the previous era of the COG and even now in Laodicea and are striving to be zealous for God, will not deliberately give in to the lukewarm attitude.
 We will all slip up at some point or be caught off-guard, find ourselves in sin before we know it and have to repent, as Paul was teaching that he had to do.

 Within our minds we must keep focused on the way of God found in the Bible, our calling, having the Holy Spirit; that is the divine nature in us and strive to remain faithful, we will not fail to repent if we slip up and sin catches us off guard.
+(To be caught “off guard” is not the same as just going along with sin, knowing it is sin!)
 We are not lost when that happens; and it will happen while we are human because even though striving to be perfect— (Matt.5:48)— we are not yet perfect and will fall short on occasion.
 That is why we are to be “overcomers” in this life.
 (See Rev.2&3—7 letters)

-It is only those who were once truly converted and walking in the Spirit with Christ then have let down and given in to an easier way or have neglected to maintain the Holy Spirit in them; perhaps even thinking they have committed the unpardonable sin, that might be considered “Lost” and will end up in the 3rd resurrection.
-If you have a fear of being spiritually lost and do not want to be, chances are it is not too late for you to repent.
+It is only those who were once truly converted and walking in the Spirit with Christ then have let down and given in to an easier way or have neglected to maintain the Holy Spirit in them, perhaps even committed the unpardonable sin; that might be considered “Lost” and will end up in the 3rd resurrection.
+If you have a fear of being spiritually lost after conversion and do not want to be, chances are it is not too late for you to repent and keep overcoming.
 Cry out to God and ask Him for the help to see clearly where you have need of repentance.
 (See Heb.10:25-31 in the ASV) God alone knows the approach and attitude of mind in those whom He has called and chosen.
 (2Tim.2:19) Only the house of God/true first fruits are under judgement now.
 (1Pet.4:17) If we are striving to be repentant, overcomers and are looking to stay in the Fathers hand, Christ is our head and savior and we are not lost—however we must be zealous in this end-time era and not give in to being lukewarm with a casual approach!
 Rev.3:14-21.
+(See “Born Again” in the Articles section for more)